mineral-ui/mineral-ui/src/website/app/pages/Styling/styling.md

 ### createStyledComponent

-This function is used to create a new styled component based on another component or DOM element.
+This function creates a new styled component based on another component or DOM element.

 ```jsx
 import { createStyledComponent } from 'mineral-ui/styles';